• Skip to primary navigation

 My tahini kale salad, pear celery fennel salad and honey rosemary roasted vegetables would all be delicious with this pasta bake.

-butternut squash pasta bake in a white dish with a spoon in it.
+butternut squash pasta bake in a white dish with a spoon in it next to a white plate with pasta bake on it.

 🥣 More tasty pasta dishes